Home Tutorials Training Consulting Books Company Contact us

 This tutorial assumes that you have a basic understanding of development for the Eclipse platform.

-Please see https://www.vogella.com/tutorials/EclipseRCP/article.html and https://www.vogella.com/tutorials/EclipsePlugin/article.html for an introduction.
+Please see Eclipse RCP development and Eclipse Plug-in development for an introduction.
 It also assumes that you know how to create Eclipse feature projects.

-The Eclipse platform provides an installation and update mechanism for Eclipse applications.
-This mechanism is called Eclipse p2 (short: p2).
+The Eclipse platform offers a robust installation and update mechanism for Eclipse applications known as p2 (short for provisioning platform).

-Installable units can be grouped into a p2 repository with is a predefined set of files.
-An update site contains files for describing artifacts and metadata.
+Installable units can be grouped into a p2 repository, which is a predefined set of files.
+A p2 update site contains two types of files: artifacts and metadata.

-Typically, these files are copied to a web server so users can install new functionality or upgrades using the p2 mechanism.
-A p2 repository is also called update site.
+Typically, these files are hosted on a web server, allowing users to install new functionality or upgrades using the p2 mechanism.
+A p2 repository is also known as an update site.

-p2 can refer to a repository via an URI which can point to a local file system or to a web server.
+A p2 repository is accessed via a URI, which can either point to a local file system or a web server.

 3. Required plug-ins for updates